GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 ## Benefits
 oxd offers operational and security benefits for developers and organizations:

-- oxd centralizes and standardizes OAuth 2.0 implementations across heterogenous application environments
+- oxd centralizes and standardizes secure OAuth 2.0 implementations across heterogeneous web application environments
 - When OAuth 2.0 vulnerabilities are discovered, simply update the oxd package--applications **never** have to be changed or regression tested
 - oxd is written, maintained and supported by OAuth 2.0 security experts